 Why It Is Done

-In most cases, hysterectomy is an elective surgery used to treat noncancerous female reproductive system (gynecologic) conditions that haven't improved with medical treatment.
-For women who have no plans for pregnancy and have considered and tried other treatment options without success, a hysterectomy may be a reasonable treatment choice.
+In most cases, hysterectomy is an elective surgery.
+You can choose to have it to treat noncancerous female reproductive system conditions that haven't improved with medical treatment.
+If you don't plan to get pregnant and have tried other treatment options without success, it may be a reasonable treatment choice.

 - Heavy menstrual bleeding.

 - Chronic pelvic pain.
 (But surgery is done only when the pain is caused by a diagnosed condition that can be corrected with a hysterectomy.)

 Sometimes there is a health reason to have your ovaries removed during a hysterectomy.
 These can be things like a tumor on an ovary or a high risk for cancer of the ovaries.
 But most of the time, you can choose whether to have them removed based on what you prefer.